Learned Scalable Video Coding For Humans and Machines: Proposed Method

 \subsubsection{Temporal Context Mining}

-To generate the temporal contexts to encode the current frame, the decoded base frame $\hat{x}_t^b$ is first fed to a base feature extractor network to obtain two output feature tensors: $\hat{f}_t^b$ and $\hat{y}_t^b$.
-The structure of the base feature extractor is shown in Fig. \ref{fig:base_feature_extractor}.
-The first feature tensor, $\hat{f}_t^b$, is then fused with the features of the previous frame reconstructed by the frame generator, $\hat{p}_{t-1}^e$, to generate a new feature tensor $\hat{u}_t^e$.
-The feature fusion is performed by a simple network with two convolutional layers whose structure is shown in Fig. \ref{fig:fusion_base}.
-After that, $\hat{u}_t^e$ and the decoded flow map $\hat{v}_t^e$ are fed to the temporal context mining (TCM) network proposed in~\cite{dcvc_tcm}.
+The goal of the Temporal Context Mining (TCM) module is to generate a set of multi-scale temporal contexts as predictors for conditional coding of the current frame using the contextual encoder.
 The structure of TCM is shown in Fig.~\ref{fig:tcm}.
+To generate the temporal contexts to encode the current frame, $\hat{u}_t^e$ and the decoded flow map $\hat{v}_t^e$ are fed to the TCM module proposed in~\cite{dcvc_tcm}.
 TCM uses $\hat{v}_t^e$ and warps $\hat{u}_t^e$ at three different scales to obtain three contexts $\{\bar{c}_t^0, \bar{c}_t^1, \bar{c}_t^2\}$, each at a different scale.
-These contexts provide rich temporal information for coding the current frame in the enhancement layer.
+These contexts provide rich latent temporal information for coding the current frame in the enhancement layer.
 After that, these three contexts are combined through a temporal prior network whose structure is shown in Fig.~\ref{fig:temporal_prior}.
 The output of this network is $\hat{c}_t^e$, which conveys the temporal context of the current frame.
-The second output of the base feature extractor, $\hat{y}_t^b$, is used by the entropy model, which is described next.

 In~\cite{dcvc_tcm}, $\hat{p}_{t-1}^e$ is used directly as input to the TCM module.
 However, in our design, we fuse $\hat{p}_{t-1}^e$ with $\hat{f}_t^b$ through the feature fusion network, and the resulting output, $\hat{u}_t^e$, is used as input to the TCM module.
 In this way, the generated temporal contexts leverage the information provided in both the base frame and the previous reconstructed frame in the enhancement layer.